internetofwater/IoW-PIDsvc/README.md

 The [PIDsvc](PIDsvc) directory has a compiled PIDsvc .war file as well as dockerization scripts and documentation for the PIDsvc API.

-The [pidsvcBackup](pidsvcBackup) directory contains an R package for converting csv and geoJSON files into xml files that can be POSTed to the PIDsvc for minting persistent identifiers and their redirects.
+The [pidsvcBackup](pidsvcBackup) directory contains an R client for the PIDsvc API for managing persistent identifiers and their redirects.